The Faculty of Engineering offers the opportunity to study for full-time and part-time MPhil and PhD degrees across each of our departments:

 To complete a PhD, you will present the results of your research in a formal document called a thesis or dissertation which should contain a substantial original contribution to knowledge or understanding.
 You will have to defend your work in an oral examination, known as a viva voce.
 A full-time PhD is normally completed in three years.

 How to apply for MPhil/PhD

-If you are interested in applying to do an MPhil or PhD in the Faculty of Engineering we would recommend that you contact us and discuss your research project proposal with the relevant supervisor in the first instance.
-You can then visit our applications pages
+If you are interested in applying, we would recommend that you familiarise yourself with our research areas and staff expertise and then contact us to discuss your research project proposal with the relevant supervisor in the first instance.
+Please then visit our applications pages

 to find out how to apply.

 MPhil: An upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
 Non-UK qualifications will be assessed against this standard.

 PhD: A master’s degree (or international equivalent) with an average mark of 60% and above plus, an upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
 Non-UK qualifications will be assessed against this standard.